Graph coloring: Parallel and distributed algorithms

 The problem of edge coloring has also been studied in the distributed model.
 Panconesi & Rizzi (2001) achieve a (2Δ − 1)-coloring in O(Δ + n) time in this model.
 The lower bound for distributed vertex coloring due to Linial (1992) applies to the distributed edge coloring problem as well.

 Decentralized algorithms

-Decentralized algorithms are ones where no message passing is allowed (in contrast to distributed algorithms where local message passing takes places), and efficient decentralized algorithms exist that will color a graph if a proper coloring exists.
+Decentralized algorithms are ones where no message passing is allowed (in contrast to distributed algorithms where local message passing takes place), and efficient decentralized algorithms exist that will color a graph if a proper coloring exists.
 These assume that a vertex is able to sense whether any of its neighbors are using the same color as the vertex i.e., whether a local conflict exists.
 This is a mild assumption in many applications e.g. in wireless channel allocation it is usually reasonable to assume that a station will be able to detect whether other interfering transmitters are using the same channel (e.g. by measuring the SINR).
 This sensing information is sufficient to allow algorithms based on learning automata to find a proper graph coloring with probability one.